 The Sinaloa Cartel

 The decline of the AFO allowed the Sinaloa Cartel, its rival, to take control over the Tijuana region.
 Guzmán, its leader, has since been one of the most sought-after criminals in Mexico.
 His influence near the US-Mexico border, his access to deadly assassins and an arsenal of weapons, and the strength of his organization has made the Sinaloa Cartel difficult to take down.
 Even after Guzmán’s arrest in 1993, he escaped in 2001.
-While aArrested again in 2014 after a long manhunt, he escaped in 2015.
+While arrested again in 2014 after a long manhunt, he escaped in 2015.
 His final arrest to date was in 2016, and Guzmán was extradited to the US.
 Despite being imprisoned three times, the Sinaloa Cartel has still not fallen.
 In Guzmán’s absence, the cartel is currently run by his partner, Ismael Zambada García.

 After the decline of the AFO, in 2010, the remnants of the cartel made a truce with the rival Sinaloa Cartel, leading to a period of peace.
 However, in the past few years, the reemergence of the AFO under CJNG, an anti-Sinaloa alliance, has led to increasing violence between the two groups.
 According to the former DEA head of international relations, Mike Vigil, “now there's only two major drug cartels in Mexico: Sinaloa cartel, which ... remains the most powerful, and then the Jalisco New Generation cartel” (Woody).
 Although other cartels exist and control significant swaths of territory, none are as organized and united as CJNG and the Sinaloa Cartel.
-The rivalry between the two cartels is the cause of countless cases of torture and killings, even of innocent civilians.
+The rivalry between the two cartels caused countless cases of torture and killings, even of innocent civilians.

 The War on Drugs